tzhasan/dev-tzhasan/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-About Project API⬇️
-Get Full Profile by user (s@gmail.com) => /api/getprofile
-Get Full Profile by email (s@gmail.com) => /need to make

 todo-

-1. Homepage loading every time need to stop it.
+1. *done*Homepage loading every time need to stop it.
 2. *done* Need to change the card for projects
 3. *done* Need to make responsive for mobile view dashboard page
 4. Need to hide the dashboard if user not login
 5. *done*Skill section Should be single column for mobile view
-6. Need to add a model button and put the features about my portfolio.
+6. *done*Need to add a model button and put the features about my portfolio.
 7. Need for animation package for my portfolio
 8. stylish mouse feature
 9. *done* prject image is not setting up properly
 10. From Projects details page to home page , it should be auto scroll to last position.